prestonspratt/prestonspratt/README.md

 - 👋 Hi, I’m @prestonspratt a learning engineer.
 - 👀 I’m interested in ... education, teaching, learning, science, data, hiking, the outdoors, rock climbing, and making time for God.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ... how data science can be better shared with the public, ACTS, and HTML5 static sites
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... take a photo of a map or trailsign.
+Add GPS point on it.
+Overlay it on your map.
 - 📫 How to reach me ...@prestonspratt  prestonspratt@gmail.com   sprattronics.com

 <!---